-Both posts and pages use the WordPress Editor, which allows you to format posts in a WYSIWYG interface similar to Microsoft Word or Google Docs.
+Both posts and pages use the WordPress Block Editor which allows you to design them in an interactive block building experience.
 You can also upload images or other media by clicking on Add Media:

 Once you’re finished with your content, just click Publish to share it with the world.

 Enjoy Your New WordPress Site